 Native to the Mediterranean, fennel lends a crisp bite and fresh anise-inflected flavor to potatoes marinated in red wine vinegar and olive oil (use the good stuff).
 Flat-leaf parsley adds another herbal note.
 If you want to go even further, try this Italian potato salad with olives, tomatoes, capers, basil, and oregano, or add any of those extra elements to our more stripped-down version.
 Either way, try it with grilled fish.
 Get our Marinated Potatoes and Fennel recipe.

-This post was originally written by Miki Kawasaki on July 30, 2015.
+This post was originally written by Miki Kawasaki in 2015.
 It was updated by Jen Wheeler with additional links, text, and images.